shockwaveHe/Robot-Trains-Robot/README.md

 sudo usermod -aG i2c $USER
 sudo usermod -aG dialout $USER
 ```
 The usb-c port on Jetson is only for flashing, which means it's not fully functional.
+Do not plug cables into this port to transfer data.

 Follow [these instructions](https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/index.html) to install PyTorch.
 For reference, we install with
 ```
 pip install --no-cache https://developer.download.nvidia.com/compute/redist/jp/v51/pytorch/torch-1.14.0a0+44dac51c.nv23.02-cp38-cp38-linux_aarch64.whl
 ```